 While there is no foolproof way to test for porosity, Brown says taking a closer look at how your strands look and feel can usually offer some insight.

-Interested in personalized advice about the healthiest hair care routine for your mane?
-Use our salon locator to book an appointment with a stylist near you.
+Interested in more tips for curly hair?
+Use our salon locator to book an appointment at a salon near you.